MSc in Computer Science

 - For more detail on the timetable, see programme handbook and Modules.

 - When you're looking to find the right place to study, some things really matter.
 For Birkbeck students, it's our reputation and the quality of our teaching

 - The programme starts in October each year.
 Application forms should be submitted to the College Registry.
-Interviews begin in mid-January.
+Applicants are invited for a short online aptitude test.
 Applications before 30 April are more likely to be successful.
-Home applicants are invited for an interview that contains a short aptitude test.
 Reading the following document helps applicants in preparing for the test: aptitude test notes in Python

 - Your applications will be processed by the college registry and we will be in touch to tell you what to do next.